Health Insurance Continuation Rights (mini-COBRA)

 What is the Illinois Continuation (mini-COBRA) Law?

-The Illinois Continuation Law (mini-COBRA) protects individuals who lose their group health insurance coverage with an employer group of any size due to termination of employment or reduction in hours below the minimum required by the group plan.
+The Illinois Continuation Law protects individuals who lose their group health insurance coverage with an employer group of any size due to termination of employment or reduction in hours below the minimum required by the group plan.
+A copy of the law is available, 215 ILCS 5/367(e) for insurance companies and 215 ILCS 125/4-9.2 for HMOs.

 Which Plans are Subject to the Illinois Continuation (mini-COBRA) Law?